 Now, many investing apps like Webull and Acorns must offer these free trades to customers or face the potential for losing customers to a company willing to forego this revenue stream.
 Instead, these services must find other avenues for monetizing their platforms.

-This post examines how Robinhood makes money- a free investing app which has gained significant favor with Millennials.
+This post examines how Robinhood makes money- a free stock trading app which has gained significant favor with Millennials.

 Invest, manage and plan your money with confidence.